ianyfan/alevel/physics/exposition.md

 \ In a magnetic field, due to their respective charges, alpha particles are deflected towards the negative, beta particles are deflected more strongly to the positive and gamma particles are not deflected
 2 The intensity of gamma radiation a distance from its source follows the inverse square law: the intensity is inversely proportional to the square of the distance
 \ This can be verified experimentally by measuring the intensity of radiation at different distances from the source using a Geiger-Müller tube & counter, and verifying that plotting intensity against the reciprocal of distance squared follows a linear regression, or that the product of intensity with distance squared is constant
+\ Radioactive sources should be kept in lead-lined containers to prevent radiation from being emitted; handlers of open radioactive sources should be as far as possible from the source so that the amount of radiation reaching the body is minimised, most preferrably sources should be handled by remote control using robots
 3 Background radiation is a naturally-occurring radiation and must be subtracted from measurements of radiation
 \ Origins:
 \